-"Chapter 2 - Using UVM logon protection," contains instructions for using UVM logon protection provided by Client Security Software.
+"Chapter 2 - Using UVM protection for the system logon," contains instructions for using UVM protection with the system logon.
 Instructions for users of Windows NT Workstation 4.0, Windows 98 and Windows 95 are provided.

 "Chapter 3 - Setting up the Client Security screen saver," contains instructions on how to set up the Client Security screen saver.